Yankees vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco has hit safely in six straight games.
-During his last 10 outings he is batting .359 with two doubles, three home runs, four walks and 10 RBI.
+- Franco will look for his eighth straight game with a hit in this contest.
+In his last 10 outings he is hitting .368 with two doubles, two home runs, three walks and seven RBI.

 Franco Recent Games